Industry compliant temporary protection

 What are the risks of not complying with the Code?

 For smaller contractors, the Code serves as a best practice guide.
-Not following it means you are placing your project at increasing risk of fire and its subsequent damage.
+Not following it means you are placing your project at increasing risk of fire and project disruption.

-If the code legally applies to those projects as detailed above and is required by your insurance company, non-compliance is likely to be a breach of your insurance coverage and possibly the construction contract.
+Projects that legally require compliance, failure to meet the code is likely to be a breach of your insurance coverage and possibly the construction contract.

 Where can I purchase temporary protection materials to comply with The Joint Code Of Practice?

-Protec has the largest range of LPCB and Certifire approved Flame Retardant products for internal and external temporary protection.
+Protec offers the largest range of LPCB and Certifire approved Flame Retardant products for internal and external temporary protection.

-Each of our products are clearly indicated with the relevant certification and approval mark.
+Each product clearly indicated with the relevant certification and approval mark.

 Online documents: